Welcome to Wood 330 – Industrial Engineering.

 The emphasis of the Wood Products Processing Program is on producing graduates who perform confidently in a manufacturing setting, recognize the demands of the marketplace and develop designs and plans to produce a product in a safe, efficient and cost effective manner.

-Industrial Engineering (IE) is concerned with the design, installation and improvement of integrated systems of people, materials and equipment in all sectors based on mathematics, physics, social sciences together with the principles of engineering and design.
+Industrial Engineering (IE) is concerned with the design, installation and improvement of integrated systems of people, materials and equipment in all sectors based on mathematics, physics, social sciences, and principles of engineering.
 It provides a systematic approach to determine the most effective ways for an organization to use resources, make work safer, easier and faster, increase quality and customer service, etc. that ultimately improves competitiveness and increases profitability.
 Therefore, it is essential for students in the Wood Products Processing Program to be familiar with IE methods and techniques.

 This course provides an introduction to the methods and techniques used in Industrial Engineering.
 The objectives of the course are:

-- To provide students with the understanding of Industrial Engineering methods and techniques, their impact on efficiency, productivity and competitive position of a firm.
+- To provide students with the understanding of Industrial Engineering methods and techniques to improve efficiency, productivity and competitive position of an organization.

 - To provide students with the knowledge of real-life situations relative to the concept and systems learned.